rwc3030/jade_audio_sword_1001/checklist_progress.md

   7. Unit tests for edge cases created.
 - The task for the Advanced Clipping Modes feature is now marked as complete.
 - All issues have been resolved, and the feature is ready for release.
-- Final verification completed, confirming all tasks are done.